How to set up a call centre

 Customer calls – This is purely the design of the existing telephone call.
 It does not reflect any background process issues affecting the customer.

-Agent handles call – Whilst with a simple process such as this the call routing is easiest, the customer has no idea of how they stand in relation to the rest of the calls arriving.
-Will they be answered in the next 10 seconds or is the wait half an hour?
-You all know as well as me in this case the call is ALWAYS answered just as you decide to hang up and you hear the “Hello, thank you for calling…” just as you’ve gone past the point of no return in hanging up.
+Advisor handles call – With a simple process such as this, the call routing is easiest, and the customer has no idea of where they stand in relation to the rest of the calls arriving.
+Will they be answered in the next 10 seconds or is the wait going to be half an hour?

 Although the system is simple, the scope for customer dissatisfaction is high.
 As with the staff rota example above, a few simple changes can lead to massive results in goodwill, customer and staff satisfaction.